 These images are of considerable historic interest and, in many instances, are quite certainly the only record we will ever have.
 We believe they represent a valuable contribution to the Balkan National Heritage.
 In addition they are contemporaneous with the locations and travels of Patrick Leigh Fermor.
 Starting in 1933, he travelled through the Balkans on foot with no camera and only a sketch book.
 Any reader is invited invited to participate in their identification (with full public acknowledgement) on this site.
 More on this later.
 Twenty-five pages are currently planned, as there are over two hundred images (two hundred and fifty-seven in fact).
 The full site with all images may take a while to complete.

-A parallel click through version of each page, but in Bulgarian, is planned for next year.
+A parallel click through text version of each page, but in Bulgarian, is planned.

 N.B.
 The Pages In Progress so far, are: